mikependon/RepoDB/RepoDb.Documents/documentation.md

 ```
 Above class `Stock` is being mapped at `[dbo].[StockTable]` of your database.
 This attribute has second parameter called `commandType` of `System.Data` namespace.

 If you specify the `CommandType` parameter, the library will then use the class object to be executed under that command type.
 See Microsoft documentation [here](https://msdn.microsoft.com/en-us/library/system.data.commandtype%28v=vs.110%29.aspx).

+TODO: [Soon to be supported]
+At the field level,

 ### Primary Attribute